National Basketball League (England)

 The league also runs the English Women's Basketball League, with Division 1 and Division 2 North and South, and a junior structure with over 630 teams competing in Under-18s, Under-16s, Under-14s and Under-12s leagues.

-There is no promotion and relegation between the National League and the British Basketball League (BBL), which operates a franchise system.
-Despite this, several teams have been successful in making the step up from the National League to the BBL in recent years, most notably the Plymouth Raiders and the Bristol Flyers.
+There is no automatic promotion and relegation between the National Basketball League and Super League Basketball (SBL), or British Championship Basketball (BCB), due to the franchise system in place for the top-level leagues.